 Our Consultants provide expert treatment to improve your vision

-Our team of Consultants specialise in the diagnosis and treatment of conditions relating to your eyes.
+We work with a team of Consultants that specialise in the diagnosis and treatment of conditions relating to your eyes.
 If you are experiencing blurred or double vision or a lazy eye, book a consultation to discuss your symptoms with a specialist.
 Your Consultant will examine your eyes and be able to advise on whether squint correction surgery is needed for one or both eyes.
 Most squints need to be treated as soon as possible to improve the chances of successful treatment.

 Prices & payment

 Our enquiries team are happy to provide a price upon request

 The guide price is based on the usual clinical needs of patients.
 For more information, please see our terms and conditions.